Setup For Success: How to Improve Employee Performance

 This also means boosting team morale and ensuring positive communication within the team.
 Make sure employees have non-work related activities and events planned, and that everyone feels valued on their teams.

 Bottom Line: Happier employees perform better so make sure the environment is positive.

 New employees are initially given a lot of attention and direction during their onboarding process.
 But this should not be the only training that employees receive.
 Ongoing training is a critical part of keeping employees engaged and motivated to think and work in new ways.

 Also, it’s hard to retain so much information when everything is new and overwhelming.
-Continuous training allows employees to get refreshers and follow-up information in case anything was missed during initial onboarding.
+Continuous training with contextual learning allows employees to get refreshers and follow-up information in case anything was missed during initial onboarding.

 Bottom Line: Ongoing training allows employees to continue to develop their skills and improve their performances.